osisoft/testing-content/Content_Portal/Documentation/Identity/hybrid-clients-secrets.md

 <a id="opIdSecrets_Add V1 Preview Hybrid Client Secret"></a>

-Add a new secret for a Hybrid Client.
+Add a new secret for a hybrid client.

 ### Request
 ```text